rhe-naldy/predicting-text-to-speech-quality-using-brain-activity/README.md

 ![image](https://user-images.githubusercontent.com/45966986/215103851-d2cfb6c0-a538-4c79-a174-58942d324836.png)

-Meanwhile, the difference in prediction score of neural network between implementing Peak Picking Technique and EEG Spectrogram Extraction could be due to the higher dimension of the spectrogram compared to the data generated from implementing Peak Picking Technique.
-Thus, it can be concluded that the difference
+Meanwhile, the difference in prediction score of neural network between Peak Picking Technique and EEG Spectrogram Extraction could be due to the higher dimension of the spectrogram compared to the data generated from implementing Peak Picking Technique.